 This soup was a soup to shake me out of a funk longer than any I have recently known.
-I had a serious accident on Saturday night and hit my head backwards on a concrete floor at some speed.
-I’m okay, ish, but have whiplash and concussion, both of which are limiting my ability to sleep, work, and in the case of the latter, have so much as a thought in my head.
-For the first few days I rather enjoyed the peace and quiet of absolute mental vacancy as my brain has shut itself down to heal, but I have also lost my ability to create – the thundering hum of a thousand ideas that usually fly around at any given time, as I clutch at them wildly trying to capture one to expand on it.
-And they’ve gone, to be replaced with absolutely nothing at all.
-I have been living off crisps and apathy for the last week, and being miserable, and today was the first day I felt like wandering into the kitchen.
+I had a serious accident one Saturday night in April and hit my head backwards on a concrete floor at some speed.
+I ended up with whiplash and concussion, both of which limited my ability to sleep, work, and in the case of the latter, have so much as a thought in my head.
+For the first few days I rather enjoyed the peace and quiet of absolute mental vacancy as my brain shut itself down to heal, but I also temporarily lost my ability to create – the thundering hum of a thousand ideas that usually fly around at any given time, as I clutch at them wildly trying to capture one to expand on it.
+And they vanished, to be replaced with absolutely nothing at all.
+I lived off crisps and apathy for a week, and being miserable, until on the seventh day I felt like wandering into the kitchen.
 I threw this together from what I had to hand, and it was exactly what I needed.
 Easy, thick, hearty, filling, and packed with spice and flavour.
 And wholesome and hearty enough to not be reaching for snacks – or even thinking about dinner – five hours later.
 This is going to be my new self-care soup, for down days, and I highly recommend it.
 In a real funk, you can replace the bag with a bag of microwave rice, which slightly increases the cost but reduces the effort.
 If you do this, you will need to reduce the stock liquid by around half, as it won’t be being absorbed by the rice.

 A pinch of salt